UtkrishtDhankar/brayton-cycle/README.md

 ```
 ./brayton-cycle
 ```

+If you want to see detailed per stage energy and exergy statistics, please run the above with the `-v` option.

 You can run `make clean` to clean your directory of the executable.
 The executable will generate a file `data` that holds the simulation data for the plot.